 University Advisory Committee on Promotion and Tenure (UACPT)

 - Career-track promotions are not reviewed by a university-level committee.

 2020-2021 Promotion Dossiers Templates

 Each Spring the Vice Provost for Faculty Affairs initiates a launch of the promotion and tenure process with a series of workshops and forums.
 An updated Guide to the Promotion Process and a set of new dossier templates are available in Spring.
-A PowerPoint Presentation (pptx) is created for faculty, continuing professionals and staff in preparation for the following year’s promotion review process.
+Please view our Promotion Workshops page for the latest information about the promotion process for faculty on the career, continuing and tenure track.

 It is essential that faculty and staff carefully follow their departmental and college level guidelines to ensure a seamless promotion process and a complete and accurate dossier.

 Appeals (UHAP 3.3.02.e or 4A.3.02.e)